-- 1. After the 3rd unexcused absence, the school will notify the parent/guardian. - 2.
-After the 5th unexcused absence, the school will notify the parent/guardian and inform them their child will be dropped after ten (10) unexcused absences days.

-- 3. After the 10th unexcused absence, the student will be dropped from the School roll. - 4.
-The parent/guardian must come to the school and meet with Administration to reenroll the student.
+- 1. After the 3rd consecutive absence, the school will notify the parent/guardian. - 2.
+After the 5th consecutive absence, the school will notify the parent/guardian and inform them their child will be dropped after ten (10) consecutive absences days. - 3.
+3. After the 10th consecutive absence, the student will be dropped from the School roll. - 4.
+4. The parent/guardian must come to the school and meet with Administration to re-enroll the student.